-You should finish the course having a sketchbook filled with design ideas for potential fashion collections and a new confidence to feed the imagination and develop proposals.
+You should finish the course having a sketchbook filled with design ideas for potential fashion collections and a new confidence to develop new designs.

 Who should take this course?

-People who are looking to apply for further studies, those who wish to enhance their portfolio, or those who are simply hungry to unlock their creativity.
+Fashion enthusiasts looking to apply for further studies, those who wish to enhance their portfolio, or those who are simply hungry to look for new ways to look at fashion design and unlock their creativity.

 Entry requirement: Basic understanding of spoken English is needed.